Titans West: Where Were You During the Invasion? Chapter 4: Hawk and Dove’s Stories

 Dawn followed after him, knowing that something was bothering her friend.
 “Hank, what is it?” she said.
 “Something about the invasion talk bothering you?”
 She reached to him; he shied away from her touch.
 “There is something bothering you.
 What is it?”

 Hank turned and stared at her.
 He could tell by her stance that she was only trying to help.
 “I suppose you’ll keep nagging me about it until I tell you, right?”
 Dawn nodded.
-“OK, I’ll tell you.
+“Okay, I’ll tell you.
 But it stays between us, got it?”
 She nodded again.

 Hank began to tell his tale.
-“OK, here’s the deal.
+“Okay, here’s the deal.
 I had just left the New Titans on the East Coast a few weeks or so earlier.
 We’d finished taking down Brother Blood, and I was getting tired of hanging out with them.
 I needed some space to figure out where I wanted to go with my life.
 I knew it wasn’t going to be with Nightwing and his crew, that’s for sure.

 “I was hitchhiking across the country at the time the invaders came to Earth.
 A trucker had just dropped me off in a small town out in the Midwest.
 He was continuing on south while I was bound for the coast.
 He left me in what looked like a peaceful town.
 Turns out, things weren’t all that peaceful.